flexmonster/pivot-elasticsearch-proxy/README.md

 ## Related Flexmonster docs

-- [Connecting to Elasticsearch](https://www.flexmonster.com/doc/connecting-to-elasticsearch/?r=github) — refer to this guide for details on Flexmonster configuration and usage.
+- [Connecting to Elasticsearch](https://www.flexmonster.com/doc/connecting-to-elasticsearch/?r=github) — see details on Flexmonster configuration and usage.

 ## Support and feedback